Exceptional Item Request

 Availability of volunteer firefighters

 Volunteer firefighters are the first line of defense for wildfires, covering 76% of the state.
 The number of volunteer firefighters in Texas has dropped 21% in the last two decades.
-The availability of TFS firefighters and other response resources is even more critical as the size, scope and impact of disasters continue to grow.
+The availability of TAMFS firefighters and other response resources is even more critical as the size, scope and impact of disasters continue to grow.

-Demand for TFS emergency responders has increased to the point where the agency often finds itself responding simultaneously to multiple types of disasters.
-For example, in April 2020, TFS staffed a 25,958-acre wildfire in West Texas, operated the state COVID-19 supply warehouse in San Antonio, supported disaster districts for COVID-19 operations across the state, and provided storm cleanup, damage assessment and mapping services in Polk, Jasper and Newton counties following a tornado.
+Demand for TAMFS emergency responders has increased to the point where the agency often finds itself responding simultaneously to multiple types of disasters.
+For example, in April 2020, TAMFS staffed a 25,958-acre wildfire in West Texas, operated the state COVID-19 supply warehouse in San Antonio, supported disaster districts for COVID-19 operations across the state, and provided storm cleanup, damage assessment and mapping services in Polk, Jasper and Newton counties following a tornado.

 Federal aerial resource expenses

 Federal-source aircraft, particularly airtankers that drop fire retardant, are essential resources on large wildfires.
 Some of these expenses can be carried to the next legislative session for supplemental appropriations to reimburse the U.S. Forest Service, but an increasing number cannot.
-Aircraft support costs that must be paid immediately were not factored into the previous Texas Wildfire Protection Plan funding requests, impacting TFS operating and equipment replacement funds.
+Aircraft support costs that must be paid immediately were not factored into the previous Texas Wildfire Protection Plan funding requests, impacting TAMFS operating and equipment replacement funds.